This installation guide is intended to be used to assist you during the installation of your

 - Transfer your vents, trim pieces, and install the hazard button trim to the dash kit just like in the video below.

-- Small yellow clips: Please use the small yellow tab clips provided with our bundle to attach to the four tabs on the back of our dash kit.
+- Small white clips: Please use the small white tab clips provided with our bundle to attach to the four tabs on the back of our dash kit.
 They are more robust than the factory clips and hold our bundle more securely.

 - Make sure to connect the hazard button wire before installing the dash kit into your dash, over the body of the bundle.